 Different Types Of Child Custody In Maryland

-Yes, there are different types of child custody in Maryland.
+There are different types of child custody in Maryland.
 Custody is divided into two major categories: physical and legal.
-Physical custody will either be “sole” to one parent, or “shared” with both parents.
+Physical and legal custodies will either be “sole” to one parent, or “shared” with both parents.
 Similarly, legal custody will either be “sole” to one parent, or “joint” with both parents.
 The parent who has sole physical custody is determined by the number of nights that the child(ren) spend(s) with each parent in a year.
 The courts use the number “128” to determine whether custody will be shared or joint.
 If one parent has at least 128 overnights in a year with the minor child(ren), and the child(ren) spend the remainder of the year with the other parent, then the parents have shared physical custody.
 If a parent has less than 128 overnights in a year with the minor child(ren), then the other parent will have “sole” physical custody, because the child spends more than 35% of the year sleeping at that other parent’s home.
 Just because one parent has sole physical custody does not mean that the other parent will not see the child, or spend overnights with the child.
 Usually, the parent who does not have sole or shared custody will have “visitation” with the child, as explained below.
 If one parent has sole legal custody, that parent will make all decisions for the child(ren), including educational decisions, medical decisions, overall welfare, religion, etc. The other parent has no decision making power at all.
 Typically, most parents will have joint legal custody and will make decisions together about what is in the best interests of the children.
 Sometimes, if there is a lot of animosity between the parents and they are not able to come to agreements easily, one parent may get “tie-breaking authority” for decisions.
 In other words, even if the parents discuss a major decision for the child, if they are at a stalemate, the parent with “tie-breaking authority” has the final say.

 Are There Different Types Of Visitation Arrangements In Maryland?